-TV Historian Dan Snow is working with the Legion on this exciting new 5-year project and you can watch his introductory video at www.everymanremembered.org.
+TV Historian Dan Snow is working with the Legion on this exciting project and you can watch his introductory video at www.everymanremembered.org.

-As the Custodian of Remembrance, The Royal British Legion will be leading the nation in honouring each and every sacrifice made.
+As the national custodian of Remembrance, The Royal British Legion will be leading the nation in honouring each and every sacrifice made.
 It is an opportunity for us to come together and reaffirm our commitment to stand shoulder to shoulder with all who serve today.